maxplanck-ie/snakepipes/docs/content/setting_up.rst

 .. code:: bash

-    conda create -n snakePipes -c mpi-ie -c bioconda -c conda-forge snakePipes==2.1.1
+    conda create -n snakePipes -c mpi-ie -c conda-forge -c bioconda snakePipes==2.1.1

 This way, the software used within snakePipes do not conflict with the software pre-installed on your terminal or in your python environment.

 .. note:: This might take a few minutes depending on the access to conda channels.

-snakePipes is going to move to mamba in the long-term perpective.
+snakePipes is going to move to mamba in the future.

 Development installation
 ~~~~~~~~~~~~~~~~~~~~~~~~